betterplace/wirecard_sepa/README.md

 A WORK IN PROGRESS PROJECT

+## TODOS
+1. Error Handling
+1. Maybe cache template files (are they loaded from disk each request?)
+1. Docs for usage in README.md
+1. Check Recurring Request/Response

 ## Contributing
 1. Fork it ( https://github.com/betterplace/wirecard_sepa/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)